Sonicbluespeed/Northeast-American-Backyard-Bird-Identifier-Jetson-Nano/readme.md

 6. Classify a bird image using the command: imagenet.py --model=./resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=labels.txt test/Blue\ Jay/dncygwtjva.jpg bird.jpg

 The model parameter points to the trained model from the project directory.
 The labels parameter points to the labels file from the project directory.
-The test directory contains the test images to be used.
+The path to a test image in the test directory is given.
 The output will be in the bird.jpg in the current directory.

 [View a video explanation here](video link)